-In terms of traffic, the proposal includes 58 no. car parking spaces.
-The development has 4 bike parking areas and is within walking distance a bus stop for the 220-bus route, which is located less than 250m from the entrance to the site on the R608 to the south and runs at 30-minute intervals to Cork City Centre from 4.30 am to 10.55 pm.
+In terms of traffic, the proposal includes 207 no. car parking spaces.
+The development has 4 bike parking areas and is within walking distance a bus stop for the 203-bus route, which is located less than 450m from the entrance to the Site on the Pouladuff Road to the west and runs at 20-minute intervals to Cork City Centre from 6:50 am to 11:15 pm.
 Given the options for sustainable transport, it is not anticipated that there would be any cumulative effects relating to traffic during the operational phase.

-The 2018 'Urban Development and Building Heights Guidelines for Planning Authorities' supports maximising the potential of urban infill sites (which may not have been built on before) and states that there is a presumption in favour of buildings of increased height in town/city cores and in other urban locations with good public transport accessibility subject to individual projects demonstrating that they can satisfy development management criteria.
-The proposed development is for a modest development of 2-3 storeys in height and is commensurate with developments in the area.
+The 2018 'Urban Development and Building Heights Guidelines for Planning Authorities' supports maximising the potential of urban sites (which may not have been built on before) and states that there is a presumption in favour of buildings of increased height in town/city cores and in other urban locations with good public transport accessibility subject to individual projects demonstrating that they can satisfy development management criteria.
+The proposed development is for a modest development of 2-4 storeys in height and is commensurate with developments in the area.

-The cumulative increased population will contribute towards the critical mass that is required to support the continued operation of services and facilities in the area and further the delivery of public transport objectives under Bus Connects and allow Cork City to achieve its population targets as identified in the Cork City Development Plan 2022.
+The cumulative increase in population will contribute towards the critical mass that is required to support the continued operation of services and facilities in the area and further the delivery of public transport objectives under Bus Connects and allow Cork City to achieve its population targets as identified in the Cork City Development Plan 2022.

-The proposed development will change the local visual environment, and this is considered to be consistent with emerging development trends locally and within the wider city context.
+The proposed development will change the local visual environment, and this is consistent with emerging development trends locally and within the wider city context.